aws-samples/aws-machine-learning-university-accelerated-cv/README.md

 ## AWS Machine Learning Accelerated Computer Vision Class

-This repository contains lecture slides and notebooks for the AWS Machine Learning Accelerated Computer Vision Class.
-This class is designed to help you get started with Computer Vision, learn state-of-the approaches and apply them on real-world problems.
-The content is based on Amazon's Machine Learning University Accelerated Computer Vision class.
+This content is based on Machine Learning University (MLU) Accelerated Computer Vision class.
+Our mission is to make Machine Learning accessible to everyone.
+We believe machine learning will be a tool for success for many people in their careers.
+We teach machine learning courses in different topics.
+This class is designed to help you get started with Computer Vision, learn widely used techniques and apply them on real-world problems.

 If you would like to contribute to the project, see [CONTRIBUTING](CONTRIBUTING.md) for more information.